 Stuffed cabbage rolls are a delicacy in central Europe.

 Apparently this is also a common dish all over east Europe.
 Here is a list of names and variations, so basically stuffed cabbage rolls are a Europe thing. 😉

-This particular stuffed Cabbage Roll was full on veg!
-Imagine my excitement, simply because our daily menus in central Europe are mostly dominated by meat.
+This particular stuffed cabbage roll recipe in the book was full on veg!
+Imagine my excitement, simply because our daily meals in central Europe are mostly dominated by meat.
 Not that I am against meat, I love it and some of the delicious posts on this page proof my “addiction” for the red flesh, but sometimes its nice to just go veg for a meal or two.
 You know what I mean?